Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 _**Figure 7.X.** Slope in degrees calculated from the elevation data._

+As we can see the western areas of the terrain include steep slopes highlighted with dark green color, while the central and eastern areas are more flat which are indicated with lighter tones.

 ### Aspect

+*{term}`Aspect`* shows the direction that a slope faces.
+It is measured in degrees from 0° (North) to 360°, and it helps to determine e.g. sunlight exposure, vegetation patterns, and microclimate conditions.
+Aspect can only be determined for areas that have some level of slope, i.e. flat areas that do not have any degree of change in elevation cannot have aspect either.
+To calculate aspect, we can use the `.aspect()` function that takes the elevation data as input:

 ```python
 # Calculate aspect
 data["aspect"] = xrspatial.aspect(data["elevation"])

 # Filter values that are below 0 (areas without aspect defined)
 data["aspect"] = data["aspect"].where(data["aspect"] >= 0)
 data["aspect"].plot(cmap="jet")